IActivePacketSource

 //

-// This module interface must be implemented by active packet source modules.
+// Interface for active packet source modules.

 // An active packet source, also called a producer, has one output that must